zerothphase/ai4sea_cv_challenge/README.md

 > If you already have a conda environment named `ai4sea`, edit the name in the first line of the `environment.yml`.

 # Usage
 Make sure you have activated the conda environment and switch your working directory to this repository.
+During first run of either `test.py` or `train.py`, it will automatically download the Stanford Car Dataset into correct folders.
 ## 1. Testing models
 I have included two models in `exported_models` folder for evaluation, which were trained using `train.py` script:
 - `best_efficientnet-b0.pkl` (Test accuracy: 92.70%)